-Next, you can use the Amazon FreeRTOS console to get a custom download of the operating system by choosing the libraries relevant to your use case.
+Next, you can use the FreeRTOS console to get a custom download of the operating system by choosing the libraries relevant to your use case.
 The console will guide you through this process so you can begin developing immediately.

-You can also find Amazon FreeRTOS on GitHub, SourceForge, or FreeRTOS.org.
+You can also find FreeRTOS on GitHub, SourceForge, or FreeRTOS.org.
 It will contain all libraries and hardware-specific porting layers, which you can selectively include or remove after download based on your use case.
 You can also access the stand-alone FreeRTOS kernel through any of these channels.
-For Bluetooth Low Energy (BLE), you can download source code from the Amazon FreeRTOS GitHub repository and the companion Android and iOS SDKs from GitHub.
+For Bluetooth Low Energy (BLE), you can download source code from the FreeRTOS GitHub repository and the companion Android and iOS SDKs from GitHub.

-Amazon FreeRTOS is open source, so you are free to extend, modify, or delete any of the source code libraries.
+FreeRTOS is open source, so you are free to extend, modify, or delete any of the source code libraries.

-AWS Partner Device Catalog
+Amazon Partner Device Catalog